jasonkiss/web-standards/guidance/quick-reference/a11y-designers.md

 For more detailed guidance, see [Requirements for providing text to act as an alternative for images](http://www.w3.org/TR/html51/semantics.html#alt).

+The W3C website also has a [great tutorial about alt text](https://www.w3.org/WAI/tutorials/images/), information about what you need to do with different types of images and an alt text decision tree.

 ## Adaptable

 * **Structural and functional components are marked up with the correct HTML elements.**

-	If it acts and looks like a heading, mark it up as a heading.
+	If something acts and looks like a heading, mark it up as a heading.
 If it is a list, mark it up as a list.

     If there are visual clues to mark out different blocks of content reflect this in the HTML.
 For example, a footer section might have a different background colour to separate it from the page content.
 Mark up with a footer element or with an ARIA label.

-*   **Tables are used to display data, and not for laying out content.**
+*   **Tables are used for data, and not for layout.**

     Use tables for displaying data, rather than for layout purposes.
-The table’s content should be tabular data, ie information in each cell is defined by row and column headings.
+The table’s content should be tabular data, i.e. information in each cell is defined by row and column headings.
 Don't use tables as a way to layout content.

 *   **Data table columns and rows have defined headers.**